Master of Science degree with a major in Natural Resources, option Forestry, Watershed, & Wildland Sciences

 The post-wildfire analysis modeled how aspen responded when downstream of a wildfire compared to unaffected stands upstream, where downstream aspen could be influenced by added availability of water and nutrients, due to increased runoff and erosion from the fire.
 However, only the stand closest to the burned area exhibited a significant increase in aspen tree growth downstream from the wildfire.
 A response was not detected when stands further downstream were included in the analysis.
 Therefore, a wildfire could produce increases in aspen growth post-disturbance depending on proximity to the fire.
 In terms of growth response longevity, increased growth was detected in ratios of growth over a 3- and 5-year period from when the fire occurred.

 Sakihara, Keath K., "Aspen growth response in the presence of inter-annual climate fluctuation and disturbance in the Lake Tahoe Basin" (2020).
-HSU theses and projects.
+Cal Poly Humboldt theses and projects.
 433.